makeabilitylab/physcomp/sensors/index.md

 Let's examine the entire signal acquisition pipeline from raw physical signal to the digitized representation.

 First, there exists some physical phenomena that exists in the world (Stage 1).
 We need to develop and/or utilize a method to sense that phenomena and output an electrical signal (Stage 2).
-Some sensor chips process this electrical signal (*e.g.,* apply smoothing)—(an optional) Stage 3.
+Some sensor chips process this electrical signal (*e.g.,* smooth, filter, amplify)—(an optional) Stage 3.
 Fourth, an analog-to-digital converter (ADC) converts this electrical signal to bits (a process called quantization).
 Finally, we can process and analyze the signal using digital signal processing and machine learning, woohoo!

 ![Signal acquisition pipeline going from physical signal to sensor to signal conditioning to ADC to computer](assets/images/SignalAcquisitionPipeline_Wikipedia.png)
 Block diagram from Wikipedia ["Data acquisition"](https://en.wikipedia.org/wiki/Data_acquisition) article.
 [Direct link](https://en.wikipedia.org/wiki/File:DigitalDAQv2.pdf).
 {: .fs-1 }

-Some key questions you
+TODO: Things to think about:
+- Sampling rate.
+How often does the physical signal change?
+How quickly does the sensor respond?
+How quickly does the ADC produce a digitized signal?
+- What precision of ADC do we need?
+The ATmega328 uses a 10-bit ADC, which means the smallest discriminable voltage change is XXX.
+- For human related "psychomotor" sensing like joysticks, we need to sample around XXX.

 ## Outline
 - Overview of sensor + transducer pipeline